CallbackMayRunLong function (threadpoolapiset.h)

 BOOL CallbackMayRunLong( PTP_CALLBACK_INSTANCE pci );

-A TP_CALLBACK_INSTANCE structure that defines the callback instance.
-The structure is passed to the callback function.
+A pointer to a TP_CALLBACK_INSTANCE structure that defines the callback instance.
+The pointer is passed to the callback function.

-The function returns TRUE if another thread in the thread pool is available for processing callbacks or the thread pool was able to spin up a new thread.
+The function returns TRUE if another thread in the thread pool is available for processing callbacks or the thread pool was able to create a new thread.
 In this case, the current callback function may use the current thread indefinitely.

-The function returns FALSE if another thread in the thread pool is not available to process callbacks and the thread pool was not able to spin up a new thread.
-The thread pool will attempt to spin up a new thread after a delay, but if the current callback function runs long, the thread pool may lose efficiency.
+The function returns FALSE if another thread in the thread pool is not available to process callbacks and the thread pool was not able to create a new thread.
+The thread pool will attempt to create a new thread after a delay, but if the current callback function runs long, the thread pool may lose efficiency.

 The thread pool may use this information to better determine when a new thread should be created.